This post contains some affiliate links (See Disclosure Policy)

-I tested this recipe on two different groups of people two years apart and they all loved it.
+I tested this recipe on three different groups of people three years apart and they all loved it!
 Nor could anyone guess “the secret ingredient” was lentils.
-In fact, my colleague who had sampled it when I brought it into work asked me if I had posted it on Pinterest.
-She had thought of it when she was looking for a healthy dessert for a family gathering.
+In fact, my colleague who had sampled it when I brought it into work the first time said it was the best lentil recipe she’d ever had.
+She asked me if I had posted it on Pinterest, as she had thought of making it when she was looking for a healthy dessert for a family gathering.

-This recipe calls for red lentils, which actually look orange in the bag.
+This is a red lentil recipe and calls for red lentils, which actually look orange.
 Red lentils are great for baking because they get a bit mushy and blend nicely into your dish.
 Green lentils hold their shape so they are ideal for dishes like casseroles.
 I have used both in soup, depending on what texture I am aiming for.

 The anise and fennel in this dessert lasagna lend a hint of licorice that blends so perfectly with the raspberry and chocolate flavours.
 But you don’t have to love licorice either because the flavour is very smooth and subtle.
 In my opinion, anise and fennel seeds are spices that get far too little playtime in desserts.

-Although fennel did see a rise in popularity over the last couple of years, it was predominantly the plant being used in savoury dishes, not the seed.
+Although fennel did see a rise in popularity over the last few years years, it was predominantly the plant being used in savory dishes, not the seed.
 With fennel, the entire plant is consumed, unlike anise, where it is generally just the seeds that are harvested.
 Anise seed, also known as aniseed, is not to be confused with star anise.
-Although similar in flavour, they are entirely different plants.
+Although similar in flavor, they are entirely different plants.

 This No Bake Chocolate Raspberry Lentil Dessert Lasagna is a great healthy dessert recipe option for your next dinner gathering or potluck.
 Now you can have your dessert and healthy food too!